james0pritchard/james0pritchard/README.md

 - 👀 I’m interested in using computer modelling to solve biological models
 - 🌱 I’m currently learning Mathematics at Durham University
 - 📄 I’m looking for a graduate job starting from September 2024
-- 📫 How to reach me james.pritch@icloud.com
+- 📫 How to reach me: james.pritch@icloud.com

 <!---
 james0pritchard/james0pritchard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.